kermitt2/anHALytics/README.md

 # AnHALytics

-AnHALytics is a project aiming at creating an analytic platform for the [HAL research archive](https://hal.archives-ouvertes.fr)(mainly), exploring various analytic aspects such as search/discovery, activity and collaboration statistics, trend/technology maps, knowledge graph and data visualization.
+AnHALytics is a project aiming at creating an analytic platform for the [HAL research archive](https://hal.archives-ouvertes.fr) or other scientific Open Access repositories, exploring various analytic aspects such as search/discovery, activity and collaboration statistics, trend/technology maps, knowledge graph and data visualization.
 The project is supported by an [ADT Inria](http://www.inria.fr/en/research/research-teams/technological-development-at-inria) grant and good will :).

 ![View of anHALytics search and discovery front end](doc/screen1.png)